JioTV-Go/jiotv_go/README.md

 - If you want to specify a custom port or host, you can do so by passing the `host:port` or `:port` as an argument to the binary. `./jiotv_go "host:port"`
 - If you want to specify the path/folder for `credentials.json`, set an environment variable `JIOTV_CREDENTIALS_PATH=/path` before running the binary.

+### Remote Deployment

+In cases where you want to deploy JioTV Go on a remote server, and if server doesn't have writable permissions to set the `credentials.json` file, you can use the following steps to deploy JioTV Go.

+1. Login to JioTV on your local machine.
+2. Set the following environment variables on your local machine.
+   - `JIOTV_SSO_TOKEN` - The `ssoToken` from the `credentials.json` file.
+   - `JIOTV_CRM` - The `crm` from the `credentials.json` file.
+   - `JIOTV_UNIQUE_ID` - The `uniqueId` from the `credentials.json` file.

+> By setting above environment variables, the credentials.json will be ignored and the environment variables will be used instead.

 ## Web Paths